Its Yates Springtime featuring the popular Tulip Festival is coming to Araluen again in 2022!

-Your enjoyment was brought to you by a kaleidoscope of colour.
+Your enjoyment will be brought to you by a kaleidoscope of colour.
 Lots of colour!
 In the form of over 150,000 Tulips, and 36,000 Spring blooms.
 Internationally recognised Camellias, Azaleas, and Grand Magnolia trees are just some of the beautiful blooms you could spot against the backdrop of a stunning bushland setting.

 We Are Covid Safe